 - 2.1 Union Advice will close a case in the following events:- - The case is completed and no further action is required.
 If after the initial enquiry no casework is required, an email will be sent to you (the service user) which will state that no further action will be taken and the case will be closed.
 If casework is required, an email stating case closure will be sent to you once all casework is completed. - The service user disengages with the service.
 A service user will be considered to have disengaged if a period of 4 weeks elapses without contact from them.
-An email will be sent to the service user informing them of case closure, but also noting that a case can be re-opened within 2 weeks from the date of closure if the service user still requires support. - 2.2 Union Advice will be closed to service users on the last Friday of the month each month for the purpose of triaging cases for closure.
+An email will be sent to the service user informing them of case closure, but also noting that a case can be re-opened within 2 weeks from the date of closure if the service user still requires support. - 2.2 Once a month the Advice Manager will allocate up to 1 full day for advisors to work on triaging cases for closure.
+This will also involve advisors following up with students for case outcomes.
+No appointments should take place during this allocated time unless absolutely necessary. - 2.3 Advisors are encouraged to send follow up emails checking in with students for updates on their case before closing.